ANAL ABSCESS AND FISTULA

 Ligation of the Intersphincteric Fistula Tract (LIFT) procedure is designed as a treatment for fistulas that pass through the anal sphincter muscles, in which case a fistulotomy would be too risky.

-LIFT procedure is based on secure closure of the internal opening and removal of infected cryptoglandular tissue through the intersphincteric approach.
+LIFT procedure is based on the secure closure of the internal opening and removal of infected cryptoglandular tissue through the intersphincteric approach.
 Essential steps of the procedure include: incision at the intersphincteric groove, identification of the intersphincteric tract, ligation of intersphincteric tract close to the internal opening and removal of intersphincteric tract, scraping out all granulation tissue in the rest of the fistulous tract, and suturing of the defect at the external sphincter muscle.

 Ligation of intersphincteric tract

 Anal Fistula Plug is a minimally invasive and sphincter-preserving alternative to traditional fistula surgery.
 It is made from complex collagen obtained from animals.
-The plug is a conical device that is placed by being drawn through fistula tract and suturing it in place.
+The plug is a conical device that is placed by being drawn through the fistula tract and suturing it in place.

 Once implanted, the plug incorporates naturally over time into the human tissue (human cells and tissues will ‘grow’ into the plug), thus facilitating the closure of the fistula.